-Sleeves and athletic tape each have pros and cons, so ankle wrap support preferences vary from fighter to fighter.
-The general consensus is that each of these options is better than none at all, since ankle wrap support of any kind will reduce your risk of injury.
-The best ankle wrap support for Muay Thai Kickboxing is completely up to the individual athlete, who can determine what is best for him.
+Sleeves and athletic tape each have pros and cons.
+The right choice for ankle wrap support will vary from fighter to fighter.
+If you're having trouble deciding, remember that any of these options is better than none at all, since ankle wrap support of any kind will reduce your risk of injury.